Project

-Three years ago, as a true couch potato I decided it’s about time I start being active.
-I decided to practice yoga.
 Finding a place to practice was more difficult than I expected.
-I looked for information online, only to find partial information about prices, schedules, teachers, or types of yoga… I turned to Facebook groups and friends for recommendations, but the information there was also confusing…
+I looked for information online, and found partial information about prices, schedules, teachers, or types of yoga… I turned to Facebook groups and friends for recommendations, but the information there was also confusing…

 I found myself abandoning the search again and again.